nothingnothings/NodeShopRestAPI/README.md

 - Dummy representation of the possible integration of shop apps with Stripe, with the `react-stripe-checkout` package and corresponding serverside logic producing effects on the frontend (page redirection and visual update of "orders" page)
 - Animated custom "Loading..."
 Spinner
 - Viewing of each order's invoices/faturas in .pdf files, produced by the backend (`pdfkit` package)
+- Font Awesome and Bootstrap usage (on Footer component)

 ## Inspiration